13C NMR study of superconductivity near charge instability realized in beta"-(BEDT-TTF)4[(H3O)Ga(C2O4)3]C6H5NO2

-In addition to the interplay between charge ordering and superconductivity, the extremely high upper critical field $H_{c2}$ of $33$ T, which is almost three times the Pauli-Clogston limit, must be investigated \cite{bangura-PRB72}.
+In addition to the interplay between charge ordering and superconductivity, the extremely high upper critical field $H_{c2}$ of $33$ T, which is almost three times the Pauli-Clogston limit, piques our interest \cite{bangura-PRB72}.
 In a magnetic field, superconductivity is suppressed by the Pauli depairing effect \cite{clogston-PRL9}.
-To sustain superconductivity in high magnetic field, an unconventional SC state is introduced by Fulde, Ferrel, Larkin and Ovchinnikov (FFLO state) \cite{fulde-PRA135, larkin-sov20}.
-In the FFLO state, Pauli depairing effect is suppressed by allowing a real-space modulation of the SC gap.
-Another possibility is the spin-triplet SC state in which the Pauli depairing is irrelevant because Cooper pairs can preserve their spin degrees of freedom.
+To sustain superconductivity in high magnetic fields, an unconventional SC state was introduced by Fulde and Ferrel and Larkin and Ovchinnikov (hereafter the FFLO state) \cite{fulde-PRA135, larkin-sov20}.
+In the FFLO state, the Pauli depairing effect is suppressed by allowing the real-space modulation of the SC gap.
+Whereas for the spin-triplet SC state, the Pauli depairing is irrelevant because Cooper pairs can preserve their spin degrees of freedom.
 To comprehend the high-field SC state, SC pairing symmetry must be determined from low-field experiments.

-NMR spectroscopy is a powerful technique to microscopically investigate the electronic properties of both normal and SC states.
-Although $^{13}$C NMR measurement detects only the magnetic properties, we found an anomaly associated with charge instability through the modification of the local spin susceptibility.
-To examine the SC properties of $\beta''$ salts, we measured the nuclear spin-lattice relaxation time ($T_{1}$) and Knight shift ($K$) at low temperatures.
+NMR spectroscopy is a powerful technique for microscopically investigating the spin symmetry of Cooper pairs.
+We have carried out the Knight shift ($K$) measurement in the SC state to determine the SC symmetry.